A paper trading platform refers to a simulation tool used by individuals who wish to practice online financial trading without risking real money.

 They mimics the functionalities and environment of a live trading platform, allowing users to execute trades based on real-time market data.
 However, the trades are only virtual, and no real capital is at stake.
 This allows traders, especially beginners, to gain experience, develop strategies, and build confidence before diving into the actual stock or forex market.

-In 2023, with advancements in technology and an ever-increasing interest in trading, the competition among paper trading apps has reached new heights.
+In recent years, with advancements in technology and an ever-increasing interest in trading, the competition among paper trading apps has reached new heights.
 As a result, traders now have access to a wide array of platforms that offer realistic simulation experiences to sharpen their skills without risking any real funds.

 In this article we’ve assessed dozens of trading platforms that offer paper trading, and come up with 10 with the most comprehensive offer that will prepare you for real money trading.